Nay Pyi Taw International Airport

-Naypyidaw International Airport officially spelled Nay Pyi Taw (IATA: NYT, ICAO: VYNT), (နေပြည်တော် အပြည်ပြည်ဆိုင်ရာ လေဆိပ်; previously known as Ela Airport), is located 16 kilometres (10 mi) southeast of Naypyidaw, the capital of Myanmar.
-Before the foundation of Naypyidaw, this was referred to as the airport of the nearby town of Lewe.
+Naypyidaw International Airport, officially spelled Nay Pyi Taw (IATA: NYT, ICAO: VYNT), (နေပြည်တော် အပြည်ပြည်ဆိုင်ရာ လေဆိပ်; previously known as Ela Airport), is located 16 kilometers (10 mi) southeast of Nay Pyi Taw, the capital of Myanmar.
+Before the foundation of Naypyidaw, it was known as the airport of the nearby town of Lewe.
 The airport officially opened on 19 December 2011.

-Expansion project
+The airport's air traffic control tower collapsed during the 2025 Myanmar earthquake, killing six.

+History

+Construction

-The airport is able to handle 3.5 million passengers annually.
-The design of Nay Pyi Daw International Airport was drawn by CPG Consultants Pte., Ltd. Of Singapore.
-The company previously designed the annex to Yangon International Airport, as well as Singapore's Changi Airport and several airports of Vietnam and Laos.
-The construction work of the airport, performed by Asia World Company, a Myanmar corporation, began in January 2009.
-At the completion of the project, the airport will have two runways and three terminals with modern facilities.
-The construction is scheduled to proceed in three phases.
+The airport was designed to eventually handle up to 3.5 million passengers annually.
+Nay Pyi Taw International Airport was designed by CPG Consultants Pte., Ltd. of Singapore.
+The company previously designed the annex to Yangon International Airport, as well as Singapore's Changi Airport and several airports in Vietnam and Laos.
+Building work, performed by Asia World Company, a Myanmar corporation, began in January 2009.
+The airport has the following features:

-Phase 1

-Phase 1, scheduled to be completed between 20092011, comprises: